 A flashback is a memory suddenly, unexpectedly and vividly revisited.
 You feel as though the event is happening all over again - you can see, hear, feel and smell the same things.
 It is also an unprocessed memory.
-See page 28 for much more detail about flashbacks.

 The Memory

 Survivors are often distressed not only by the memory of what happened, but also how they remember it.
 The hormones released during the instinctive responses to trauma as described earlier, can also affect the part of your brain that is responsible for memory.
 It can disrupt memory networks and stop you from being able to access memories or associate them with a time or a place.
 The parts of the brain which are most active during an experience will decide how the incident is stored as a memory and how it is accessed later.
 Sexual abuse and rape are highly traumatic experiences.
 The memories can be: